Nuklai/nuklaivm/README.md

 Refer to [Marketplace Demo](./docs/demos/marketplace.md) to learn how to create a publish your dataset up for sale on the Nuklai Marketplace and how to subscribe to a dataset.

+### WASM smart contracts

+Refer to [WASM Smart Contracts Demo](./docs/demos/wasm_smart_contracts.md) to learn how to deploy smart contracts and interact with them on NuklaiVM.

 ## Faucet

 You can run the faucet by doing: